Small Motorcycles Laws: What’s the Street Legal Dirt Bike Laws?

-The world’s smallest motorcycle has a wheelbase of 3.14 inches and can go a blistering 1.24 miles per hour.
-This bike is micro in comparison to the smallest street legal motorcycle.
+The world’s small motorcycles has a wheelbase of 3.14 inches and can go a blistering 1.24 miles per hour.
+This bike is micro in comparison to the smallest street legal dirt bike or motorcycle.

 So you want to start riding, but want to start small?
 That’s a smart choice.
 We’ve put together a guide of the smallest street-legal motorcycles available.
 Keep reading to know about street legal dirt bike.

 Motorcycle vs. Scooter